smatechnologies/ibm-i-agent-docs/docs/restricted-mode/screens.md

 #### Fields

-- Script: The name of the Script that was executed by this job.
+- **Script**: The name of the Script that was executed by this job.
-- Job ID: The full IBM i job identifier for this job.
+- **Job ID**: The full IBM i job identifier for this job.
-- Opt: Type option 5 next to one or more lines to view the full history detail.
+- **Opt**: Type option 5 next to one or more lines to view the full history detail.
-- Entry timestamp: The system date and time when this step was executed.
+- **Entry timestamp**: The system date and time when this step was executed.
-- Action: The mnemonic name, or the Action Code of the script step (option) that was executed at this time.
+- **Action**: The mnemonic name, or the Action Code of the script step (option) that was executed at this time.
-- Sts: Each history entry is marked as to its type.
+- **Sts**: Each history entry is marked as to its type.
 Values: B = begin step, E=end step, F=failure.
-- Message: If any exception occurred during execution of this step, an IBM i error message ID will appear here.
+- **Message**: If any exception occurred during execution of this step, an IBM i error message ID will appear here.
 Otherwise the entry shows *NONE.
-- Description/Command: For steps that executed a command, shows the first several characters of the command.
+- **Description/Command**: For steps that executed a command, shows the first several characters of the command.
 Use option 5 to view the full command text.
 For other entry types, this field may show the description of an error, or other descriptive comment.

 ### Restricted Mode Activity History Detail

 Shows extended detail about the activity selected from the list of steps in a job's history.

-### SAVRSTD05-5 - Restricted Mode Activity History Detail
+#### SAVRSTD05-5 - Restricted Mode Activity History Detail

 #### Menu Pathways